KT Dunn is a retiree who, with her husband, has traveled most of the US mainland and parts of Canada and Europe by car.

 Other Travel Tips

 - Rolling the clothing rather than folding it really can save some space and help eliminate wrinkles, at least for some types of garments.
-This article from Travel & Leisure includes a video demonstrating rolling and folding techniques.
+Travel & Leisure provides more tips, includes a video demonstrating rolling and folding techniques.

 - If you book hotel rooms online, consider using Ebates and any hotel chain rewards programs you may qualify for.
 These can add up quickly with frequent travel.